awsdocs/aws-parallelcluster-user-guide/doc_source/tutorials_03_batch_mpi.md

 MasterPrivateIP: 10.0.0.15
 ```

-## Logging into your master instance<a name="logging-into-your-master-instance"></a>
+## Logging into your head node<a name="logging-into-your-head-node"></a>

 The [AWS ParallelCluster Batch CLI](awsbatchcli.md) commands are all available on the client machine where AWS ParallelCluster is installed\.
-However, we are going to SSH into the master node and submit the jobs from there\.
-This allows us to take advantage of the NFS volume that is shared between the master and all Docker instances that run AWS Batch jobs\.
+However, we are going to SSH into the head node and submit the jobs from there\.
+This allows us to take advantage of the NFS volume that is shared between the head and all Docker instances that run AWS Batch jobs\.

-Use your SSH pem file to log into your master instance\.
+Use your SSH pem file to log into your head node\.

 ```
 $ pcluster ssh awsbatch-tutorial -i /path/to/keyfile.pem